KQM-git/TCL/characters/pyro/yanfei.md

 {% tab title="Ascension 1" %}
 ### **Proviso**

-When Yan Fei's Charged Attack consumes Scarlet Seals, each Scarlet Seal consumed will increase her Pyro DMG by 5% for 6 seconds.
+When Yanfei's Charged Attack consumes Scarlet Seals, each Scarlet Seal consumed will increase her Pyro DMG by 5% for 6 seconds.
 When this effect is repeatedly triggered it will overwrite the oldest bonus first.

 * The Pyro DMG bonus from **Proviso** is applied before charged attack damage is calculated.
 {% endtab %}